ypreiser/NIST-password-ts/README.md

 2. **Hashing Before Sending to HIBP**:
    The HIBP validator hashes passwords using SHA-1 before sending the prefix of the hash to the API, ensuring no plaintext passwords are transmitted.

-3. **Blacklist for Organizational Security**:
+3. **Blocklist for Organizational Security**:
-   Use the blacklist feature to prevent users from setting passwords similar to commonly used terms or organizationally sensitive words (e.g., "admin").
+   Use the blocklist feature to prevent users from setting passwords similar to commonly used terms or organizationally sensitive words (e.g., "admin").

 4. **Testing Fuzzy Matching**:
    Validate fuzzy matching rules to ensure they appropriately block passwords with minor variations.